Sometimes we want to draw, but nothing comes to mind. It happens, and it has happened to me in the past.

 Again, there are many possibilities.
 If you run out of favorite dishes, look for new ones.

-You can keep these as simple as you want or make a challenge out of it!
+You can even make a challenge out of it!

 For me, for example, it’s easier to draw each individual ingredient and if I just want to relax for a bit, that’s what I’ll do.
 But if I want to leave my comfort zone for a bit, I’ll try and draw the whole dish!